Kudston/binance_custom_expert_advisor/README.md

 - navigate to src in your command line
 - use 'python bot_start.py' to start the bot
 - watchout for its activities on the terminal

+Notes:
+    - the tp values can be set for each symbol by specifying a list (e.g=>[100, 200, 300]) if the list does not cover the number of pairs in the pairs list, the first value is used for other pairs.
+    "" Same thing also applies to atrPurchaseValue and maxSpread